Wilby CEVC Primary School Governing Body

 I am a keen movie-goer, Liverpool FC fan and enjoy playing anything that can be classed as a sport!

 Reverend David Burrell: I am incumbent Vicar for a number of churches in the area including St Mary's Church in Wilby.
 I am an associate governor on the Ethos Committee at Wilby primary school.

 Mrs Lisa Handley: I was appointed as a Parent Governor in September 2017.
 I am married to John and we have five sons, the youngest of which currently attends Wilby school.
 Having seen our four other children through primary school, I am passionate that a child's education gives them the best of opportunities to enable them to reach their full potential.
-I am kept rather busy with our large family and running our holiday-let business but when time allows I enjoy baking and exploring the beautiful area we live on my bike.
+I am kept rather busy with our large family and running our holiday-let business but when time allows I enjoy baking and cycling.

 In addition to my role as a governor with Wilby School, I also work for Suffolk County Council as a Governor Advisor to support other schools and governing bodies within the County.
 When not either at school or involved in after school runs I enjoy spending time with my family -which includes three dogs, two cats and two horses, gardening, fitness, needlecraft and dressmaking.